mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 In order to import or export data it is now possible to use JSON files as the way to go.
 The <code><a href="https://github.com/cuba-platform/cuba/blob/579360fe491f2c5f14ad9c51a9de78ba063d31b6/modules/global/src/com/haulmont/cuba/core/app/importexport/EntityImportExportService.java">EntityImportExportService</a></code> interface allows you to do exactly this.

-Also you can find UI for the feature in a number of screens, for example you can find it in the *Entity inspector* screen, where you can import or export arbitrary data right out of the box.
+Also you can find a UI for this feature in a number of screens, for example the *Entity inspector* screen, where you can import or export arbitrary data right out of the box.

-If you would like to embed the same feature in the workflow or screens you created yourself, you can have a look at <code><a href="https://github.com/cuba-platform/cuba/blob/579360fe491f2c5f14ad9c51a9de78ba063d31b6/modules/gui/src/com/haulmont/cuba/gui/app/security/group/browse/GroupBrowser.java">GroupBrowser</a></code> for a running example.
+If you would like to embed the same feature in the workflow or screens you created by yourself, you can have a look at <code><a href="https://github.com/cuba-platform/cuba/blob/579360fe491f2c5f14ad9c51a9de78ba063d31b6/modules/gui/src/com/haulmont/cuba/gui/app/security/group/browse/GroupBrowser.java">GroupBrowser</a></code> for a running example.

 ## Row-level security constraints updates

 The last thing that is quite an important change in the new release is row-level security.
+There has been row-level security before (as i described in the [cuba-security blog post](https://www.road-to-cuba-and-beyond.com/cuba-security-subsystem-distilled/), but with the new release it has become much more comprehensive.

 In the [first](https://www.road-to-cuba-and-beyond.com/my-personal-crud-story-or-how-i-came-to-cuba/) blog post, where I talked about the security aspects of the system, one of my examples was: